restrictions, test, vaccination etc.

 The care centers have now reopened for visitors.

 The Health Care Center is open to citizens who have an appointment.
 If you have symptoms such as fever, dry cough, sore throat, headache or muscle soreness, please cancel your appointment.
 If you have any questions, please contact Hvidovre Health Center on 36 39 37 37.

 Cultural, leisure and association life will gradually reopen over the coming months.

 The assembly ban for associations will in future follow the general assembly ban in relation to indoor and outdoor activities.

 In general, it is recommended to have extra focus on hygiene, reduce contact with others and be aware of symptoms.

 Elite sports are exempt from restrictions.

 The town hall and the Citizens Service Centre

-Hvidovre Town Hall is closed.
+Hvidovre Town Hall is still partly closed.
 You may only visit the Town Hall if you have made an appointment in advance or have booked a time on the website, eg for a new passport or driver's license.
 This restriction does not apply for unemployed persons who can not use jobnet.dk from home.
-You must wear a face mask when you visit the Citizen Service or the job center.

 Read this, if you have an appointment at the town hall or the Job Center: